jacq04/MedAI_ArchitectureKG/README.md

 # MedAI_ArchitectureKG
-This repository contains the code and data for the thesis project:Formalizing Boxology: An Ontology-Driven Approach for Representing Neuro-Symbolic Medical AI Architectures.
+This repository contains the code and data for the bachelor thesis project: "Formalizing Boxology: An Ontology-Driven Approach for Representing Neuro-Symbolic Medical AI Architectures".
 The project focuses on transforming unstructured medical AI system diagrams into structured, queryable knowledge graphs using semantic technologies.

 ## Repository Structure
 - Phase1_DataCleaning.ipynb: Jupyter Notebook for cleaning and preprocessing raw data extracted from publications.